roadrunner-server/roadrunner-docs/beep-beep/kv.md

 Below is a more detailed description of each of the boltdb-specific options:

-- `file` - Database file pathname name.
+- `file` - Database file path name.
 In the case that such a file does not exist in, RoadRunner will create this file on its own at startup.
 Note that this must be an existing directory, otherwise a "The system cannot find the path specified" error will be occurred, indicating that the full database pathname is invalid.

-- `dir` - The directory prefix string where the database file will be located.
-  When forming the path to the file, this prefix will be added before the pathname defined in `file` section.

 - `permissions` - The file permissions in UNIX format of the database file, set at the time of its creation.
 If the file already exists, the permissions will